CtrlK

 Conciseness

-The skill is comprehensive but includes some redundant information Claude already knows (semantic versioning explanation, range specifiers).
-The deep dive sections add bulk that could be trimmed or better externalized.
+The skill is comprehensive but includes some redundant information like the semantic versioning explanation and range specifiers that Claude already knows.
+The deep dive sections add bulk that could be trimmed or better organized.

 2 / 3